spatie/laravel-analytics/README.md

 On the next screen you can give the service account a name.
 You can name it anything you’d like.
 In the service account id you’ll see an email address.
 We’ll use this email address later on in this guide.
 Select "JSON" as the key type and click "Create" to download the JSON file.

 ![Picture4](https://user-images.githubusercontent.com/29292018/106677069-a7fc1400-65ea-11eb-9fce-061ffd965c67.png)

 ![Picture5](https://user-images.githubusercontent.com/29292018/106677077-acc0c800-65ea-11eb-8c68-0fa657c1778f.png)

 Save the json inside your Laravel project at the location specified in the `service_account_credentials_json` key of the config file of this package.
 Because the json file contains potentially sensitive information I don't recommend committing it to your git repository.

+I recommend to put your json file on **your_laravel_project**/storage/app/analytics

+and call it in config file with app/analytics/**My Project 2458-d7a5e20af27f.json**

 ### Granting permissions to your Analytics property